ragingwind/next-manifest/readme.md

 # Updates

-After 4.0.1, icon generating is deprecated because of `worker_threads` is not supported on now platform
+- After 3.x, icon generating is deprecated because of `worker_threads` is not supported on now platform.

 # Installation